Berdeslay History, Family Crest & Coats of Arms

 Berdeslay Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Berdeslay has been spelled many different ways, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Berdeslay family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Berdeslay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Berdeslay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Berdeslay family to the New World and Oceana
+Migration of the Berdeslay family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Berdeslays to arrive in North America: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.